Soso2509/ACIT4630-Project/README.md

 >You can skip to this next step if the TmrlData folder is as you want it.

 4. Then you can start training by running:
-  - `Train RL-model.bat` for regular reinforcement learning
+  - `Train-RL-model.bat` for regular reinforcement learning

-  - `Train Hybrid-model-P1.bat` for hybrid.
+  - `Train-Hybrid-model-P1.bat` for hybrid.
   > [!IMPORTANT]
   > This is the P1 hybrid specifically, so make sure you select the right permutation you want